-In our opinion, the accompanying financial statements present fairly the financial transactions of the Colac Otway Shire Council for the year ended 30
+In our opinion, the accompanying financial statements present fairly the financial transactions of the Colac Otway Shire Council for the year ended 30 June 2022 and the financial position of the Council as at that date.

 At the date of signing, we are not aware of any circumstances that would render any particulars in the financial statements to be misleading or inaccurate.